JohnGiorgi/DeCLUTR/README.md

 ## Installation

-This repository required Python 3.7 or later.
+This repository requires Python 3.7 or later.

 ### Setting up a virtual environment